corecoding/Vitals/README.md

 Memory and cpu icons by Abderraouf omara from iconfinder.com in the [Computer and Technologies](https://www.iconfinder.com/iconsets/computer-and-technologies-1).
 Icons changed to white.

 Icons inherited from Freon project: fan.svg, gpu.svg, temperature.svg, voltage.svg

+## Disclaimer
+Sensor data is grabbed from the system using hwmon and GTop.
+Core Coding and Core Stats author is not responsible for improperly represented data.